An Education in the Liberal Arts

 The two liberal arts tracks are similar in that both require courses from the same academic areas, involve approximately the same number of courses, are compatible with every major, and allow for study overseas or an internship during the junior or senior year.
 Both programs insure that every Gustavus graduate has a broad-based liberal arts background to complement the more specialized study represented by the student’s major.

 All Three Crowns Curriculum students take a sequence of nine integrated and cross-disciplinary courses in a cohort.
-A theme of "individual and community" runs throughout the curriculum as it examines the artistic, literary, religious, philosophical, and scientific heritage of the Western tradition within a global perspective.
-Students choose an additional three courses in quantitative reasoning, non-English language, and physical fitness.
-Through coursework, retreats, and special seminars, the program introduces students to ethical values questions and issues of responsibility within society, culminating in the capstone Senior Seminar.
+A theme of “individual and community” runs throughout the curriculum as it examines the artistic, literary, religious, philosophi- cal, and scienti c heritage of the Western tradition within a global perspective.
+Students choose an additional three courses in quantitative reasoning, non-Eng- lish language, and physical tness.
+The Three Crowns Curriculum is an enriched program with many out-of-class educational cultural activities such as free trips to the Guthrie, weekend retreats, and social events like barbecues.
+The program introduces students to ethical values questions and issues of responsibility within society, culminating in the capstone Senior Seminar.
 The Three Crowns Curriculum enrolls approximately 10 percent of each entering class and selection is based on date of application to the program.
 The Three Crowns Curriculum: Connections, Ideas, and Values may be described as an integrated liberal arts core program.

-Peace Studies at Gustavus includes both an interdisciplinary minor and a college wide Peace Studies program.
-For a detailed description of the Peace Studies minor, please see the Majors and Minors section of the catalog.
+Peace Studies at Gustavus includes both an interdisciplinary minor and a college- wide Peace Studies program.
+For a detailed description of the Peace Studies minor, please see the Majors and Minors section of this catalog.

 The Peace Studies Program was established in 1970, and it seeks to infuse a concern for peace and justice both in and out of the classroom.
-Administered by a committee of faculty, staff, and students, the program provides speakers, residencies, and conferences that focus on specific peacekeeping and peacemaking issues.
+Administered by a commit- tee of faculty, sta , and students, the program provides speakers, residencies, and conferences that focus on speci c peacekeeping and peacemaking issues.
 Annual lectures honor the legacies of Martin Luther King Jr. and Raoul Wallenberg.

 In addition, the Peace Studies program annually funds three student scholarships, including the Ruth Youngdahl Nelson Scholarship.
 Peace Studies also provides an annual grant to the Gustavus student delegation to the Model UN.

-All first-year students are officially considered undeclared majors upon arrival and must keep their assigned advisor (FTS or CUR) at least through the end of the first semester.
+All first-year students are o cially considered undeclared majors upon arrival and must keep their assigned advisor (FTS or Three Crowns) at least through the end of the first semester.
 If students are certain about their major, they are encouraged to talk with faculty from that major department while keeping their assigned advisor the first semester.
 If students are certain about a pre-professional interest, they are welcome to talk with the pre-professional faculty contacts.
-In addition, we hope students will use many campus resources like the Academic Support Center, Career Development, and the Registrar’s Office from the very beginning.
+In addition, we hope students will use many campus resources like the Academic Support Center, Career Development, and the Registrar’s O ce from the very beginning.

-If first-year students are ready to declare a major and arrange for an advisor from that department, the first time they are allowed to do so is after their first semester.
-If they are not ready, they should stay with their original advisor until they are ready, continuing to use campus resources as well.
+If first-year students are ready to declare a major and arrange for an advisor from that department, the first time they are allowed to do so is after their first semes- ter.
 Spring semester of the sophomore year is a traditional time by which students should be ready to declare their major.
 Students must have a major declared to be eligible to register for classes in the spring semester of the junior year.

 Transfer students are assigned an advisor through the Academic Support Center until they are ready to declare a major.

-Advisors supply students with accurate information about the curriculum and onand off-campus resources, guide students in the decision-making process, and are available to answer additional questions and process information.
+Advisors supply students with accurate information about the curriculum and on- and o -campus resources, guide students in the decision-making process, and are available to answer additional questions and process information.

 Special Academic Opportunities

-Academic Assistantships.
-Each academic department generally appoints at least one student annually as an academic assistant, based on demonstrated excellence in that major field as well as interest in the work.
+Each academic department generally appoints at least one student annually as an academic assistant, based on demonstrated excellence in that major eld as well as interest in the work.

-Responsibilities vary among departments, but generally include one or more of the following: conducting a research project, assisting with a departmental research project, assisting with teaching a specific course, or serving as a student resource in departmental decision-making.
+Responsibilities vary among departments, but generally include one or more of the following: conducting a research project, assisting with a departmental research project, assisting with teaching a speci c course, or serving as a student resource in departmental decision-making.

-Student Research Opportunities.
-Collaborative research by students and faculty is encouraged at Gustavus.
-Research opportunities in all academic disciplines provide students with an ideal setting for integrating their knowledge base and creativity in the pursuit of new ideas at the frontier of knowledge.
-Each year Gustavus students and faculty members present the results of their research at numerous discipline-specific conferences around the country, in professional journals, and at the National Undergraduate Research Conference.
-Many opportunities for research are available both on campus and off.
-There is strong evidence that undergraduate research experience is an especially valuable asset when applying for graduate study, as well as when seeking employment requiring a high level of independence.
+ity in the pursuit of new ideas at the frontier of knowledge.
+Each year Gustavus students and faculty members present the results of their research at numerous discipline-speci c conferences around the country, in professional journals, and at the National Undergraduate Research Conference.
+Many opportunities for research are available both on campus and o .
+There is strong evidence that undergradu- ate research experience is an especially valuable asset when applying for graduate study, as well as when seeking employment requiring a high level of independence.

-International Education.
-Gustavus students are encouraged to include an international experience in their coursework.
+Gustavus students are encouraged to include an inter- national experience in their coursework.
 The Center for International and Cultural Education helps students choose a study away program based on their academic goals and interests.
-Short-term programs during January, and semester or academic year opportunities, are available at both domestic and international sites.
+Short-term programs during January or summer, and semester or academic year opportunities, are available at both domestic and international sites.

-For a complete list of programs, and for more information, see the Center for International and Cultural Education website (http://www.gustavus.edu/cice).
-Policies governing eligibility and credit transfer may be found in the section titled “Academic Information and Policies”.
+For a complete list of programs, and for more information, see the Center for International and Cultural Education website (gustavus.edu/cice).
+Policies gov- erning eligibility and credit transfer may be found in the section titled “Academic Information and Policies” and in the online application system.

-Internships.
-Two types of internships are available at Gustavus: Interim career explorations and regular semester or summer internships.
-Generally, Interim career explorations give students the opportunity to explore their interests in a career of their choice by job-shadowing and observing persons working in that career field on a full-time basis for four weeks during January.
-Semester and summer internships give students the opportunity to learn by applying previously acquired academic knowledge and skills to actual projects and tasks in a workplace environment and experience in a career field.
+Two types of internships are available at Gustavus: Interim Career Explorations and regular semester or summer Academic Internships.
+Generally, Interim Career Explorations give students the opportunity to explore their interests in a career of their choice by job-shadowing and observing persons working in that career eld on a full-time basis for four weeks during January.
+Semester and summer Academic Internships give students the opportunity to learn by applying previously acquired academic knowledge and skills to actual projects and tasks in a workplace environment, and to gain experience in a career eld.

-Internships are available in almost all disciplines and exist in companies and organizations throughout the country.
-Specific policies governing internships may be found in the section titled “Academic Information and Policies.”
+Internships can be found in almost all disciplines and exist in companies and organi- zations throughout the country.
+Non-Academic Internships and Career Explorations can be completed at any time for the purpose of exploring careers and gaining experience, not for credit.
+Speci c policies governing Academic Internships may be found in the section titled “Academic Information and Policies.”

 National honorary and professional organizations include: